g-a-v-i-n/hello-wallet/README.md

 [Try it.](https://hello-wallet.vercel.app/)

-Have you ever wanted to make a paper wallet but they look like this?
+Have you ever wanted to make a paper wallet but they all look like this?

 ![](https://github.com/g-a-v-i-n/hello-wallet/blob/master/docs/etherwallet3.png?raw=true)

-Using the latest graphic design technology it is possible to make a nicer looking wallet.
+Using the latest graphic design technology it is possible to make a nicer paper wallet.

 ## Development